Beta wave: Function

 Low-amplitude beta waves with multiple and varying frequencies are often associated with active, busy or anxious thinking and active concentration.

-Over the motor cortex, beta waves are associated with the muscle contractions that happen in isotonic movements and are suppressed prior to and during movement changes.
+Over the motor cortex, beta waves are associated with the muscle contractions that happen in isotonic movements and are suppressed prior to and during movement changes, with similar observations across fine and gross motor skills.
 Bursts of beta activity are associated with a strengthening of sensory feedback in static motor control and reduced when there is movement change.
 Beta activity is increased when movement has to be resisted or voluntarily suppressed.
 The artificial induction of increased beta waves over the motor cortex by a form of electrical stimulation called Transcranial alternating-current stimulation consistent with its link to isotonic contraction produces a slowing of motor movements.

 Investigations of reward feedback have revealed two distinct beta components; a high beta (low gamma) component, and low beta component.
 In association with unexpected gains, the high beta component is more profound when receiving an unexpected outcome, with a low probability.
 However the low beta component is said to be related to the omission of gains, when gains are expected.

+During rest, fast beta oscillations are prevalent over lateral prefrontal cortex (LPFC) in humans, following a posteroanterior increase in frequency.
+This increase beta frequency at more anterior subregions corresponds to an anatomical model of LPFC function wherein cognitive control is hierarchically organized, with more abstract and sophisticated control mechanisms subserved by the most anterior regions and more direct//concrete control of goal-directed action at posterior sites.
+This is further in agreement with the fact that posterior LPFC beta is slower in frequency, similar to that observed over resting motor cortex.

+A significant challenge in studying specific oscillations, like beta waves, has been to determine if they are functionally relevant on their own or if they are merely an artifact (a harmonic) of stronger, non-sinusoidal rhythms at lower frequencies (e.g., alpha waves).
+A 2023 study developed a new algorithm to detect and analyze only "genuine" beta bursts that do not co-occur in time or space with more prominent lower-frequency rhythms.
+The researchers found that the characteristics of these "genuine" beta bursts were systematically modulated by the cognitive demands of a working-memory task.
+This provided strong evidence that beta rhythms are a distinct and functionally relevant neural signal in human working memory, not simply a byproduct of other oscillations.